-Sous vide turkey breast with a simple dry brine offers the moistest, most tender, and incredibly flavorful turkey along with crispy skin!
+Sous vide turkey breast with a simple dry brine offers the moistest, most tender, and incredibly flavorful turkey and crispy skin!

 Turkey is practically everywhere in the US, but it’s rare in Asia, very rare.
-It is just not available in Hong Kong.
-Like no parts of turkey can be found here, let alone a whole bird until it’s November.
 Although people here generally don’t celebrate Thanksgiving, being the World City of Asia, Hong Kong does import turkey as seasonal food for expats with a very, very high price tag.

 To address my serious turkey cravings this year, I snapped two whole turkeys as soon as they were available without thinking.
 It was not until they were at my door did I realized that I didn’t have the freezer space for any of them.
 What was I thinking?
 Oh, right–I miss turkey!